Foreclosure Surplus Funds

-If you lose your home to a foreclosure and the home sells for more than you owed, you might get to keep that money.
+If you lose your home to foreclosure and the house sells for more than you owe, you might get to keep that money.
 Find out how to claim surplus funds from a foreclosure.

-When a foreclosure sale results in excess proceeds—money over and above what's needed to pay off all the liens on the property—this surplus money belongs to you (the homeowner), not the lender.
+When a foreclosure sale results in surplus funds—that is, money over and above what's needed to pay off all the liens on the property, including the mortgage—this extra money belongs to you (the homeowner), not the foreclosing lender.

 How Foreclosure Sales Work